A Structured View on Weighted Counting with Relations to Counting, Quantum Computation and Applications: Further Applications of Weighted Counting

 where $Z\eq\sum_{{x}_{\set{J}}\in {X}_{\set{J}}} \prod_{i=1,\ldots,m} \phi_i({x}_{\set{J}_i})$ is a normalizing value known as the \emph{partition function} and where the values ${x}_{\set{J}_i}$ are compatible with ${x}_{\set{J}}$.
 If the functions in $\set{P}$ are not explicitly represented but can be computed in polynomial time in the size of the input, then we call $\set{P}$ a \emph{generalized probabilistic graphical model}. \end{definition}

-Note that the well-known Markov random fields as well as Bayesian networks \cite{pearl1988} are nicely encompassed as subcases.
-For instance, a Bayesian network is a probabilistic graphical model that satisfies the following properties: \begin{enumerate} \item[(i)] it has exactly one $\phi_i$ for each $X_i$; \item[(ii)] $\set{J}_i$ must be such that $i\in \set{J}_i$, and such that $j\notin \set{J}_i$ whenever $j>i$; \item[(iii)] $\sum_{x_i\in X_i} \phi_i({x}_{\set{J}_i}) = 1$. \end{enumerate} Such restrictions naturally imply $Z=1$ and induce conditional stochastic independence among variables $X_{\set{J}}$ of the domain.
+For instance, a Bayesian network is a probabilistic graphical model as just defined that satisfies the following properties: \begin{enumerate} \item[(i)] it has exactly one $\phi_i$ for each $X_i$; \item[(ii)] $\set{J}_i$ must be such that $i\in \set{J}_i$, and such that $j\notin \set{J}_i$ whenever $j>i$; \item[(iii)] $\sum_{x_i\in X_i} \phi_i({x}_{\set{J}_i}) = 1$. \end{enumerate} Such restrictions naturally imply $Z=1$ and induce conditional stochastic independence among variables $X_{\set{J}}$ of the domain.

 The {\it predictive inference} task can be succinctly defined as follows. \begin{definition}[Predictive inference in PGMs] Given a probabilistic graphical model $\set{P}$ defined by functions $\{ \phi_1, \dotsc, \phi_m \}$ over discrete random variables $X_{\set{J}}\eq (X_1,\dotsc,X_n)$, {\it predictive inference} (also known as {\it the computation of the partition function}) is the task of computing $Z\eq\sum_{{x}_{\set{J}}\in {X}_{\set{J}}} \prod_{i=1,\ldots,m} \phi_i({x}_{\set{J}_i})$. \end{definition}